What is an alternative pathway?

 The majority of programmes listed in the directory for young people over 16 are traineeships or apprenticeships.

 The directory is intended as a guide and we advise anyone intending to commission places or attend a programme to make their own checks and visits to ensure they are happy with the quality or relevance of the programmes provided.

 New Regent’s College is Hackney’s Pupil Referral Unit for primary and secondary aged pupils.
-They can assess a young person’s needs and source alternative pathway provision on your behalf.
+Key Stage 4 can assess a young person’s needs and source alternative pathway provision on your behalf.

 They offer small classes and intensive levels of support.
-Older students, in Years 10 and 11, may be educated on their Nile Street Site with the aim that all on-site Key Stage 4 students will achieve 5 GCSEs or their equivalent, including English and Maths.
+Older students, in Years 10 and 11, may be educated on their Nile Street Site with the aim that all on-site Key Stage 4 students will achieve 6 GCSEs or their equivalent, including English and Maths.
 They also use a range of specialised providers of vocational education, many of which can be found in the Alternative Pathways directory.

 All providers in the directory have been assessed on the quality of their provision.
 The type of quality assessment they receive will depend on the type of institution they are and the provision they offer.
 Quality ratings and marks are shown on each provider link.
 Read further information about quality ratings and marks.